howtographql/howtographql/content/backend/graphql-node-typescript/1-project-setup.md

 The command above will get you the following libraries installed in the project:

-* `typescript` is the basic TypeScript langauge support and compiler.
+* `typescript` is the basic TypeScript language support and compiler.
 * `@types/node` is a package that contains the basic TypeScript types for NodeJS environment.
 * `ts-node` and `ts-node-dev` are libraries that allows you to run `.ts` files directly, without a compilation step to JavaScript.